School-related gender-based violence: Social cultural norms

-Reporting on SRGBV situations around the world has become especially difficult since social and cultural norms do not promote this practice.
-Moreover, implicitly they discourage it.
-Many actors from society including teachers; school directors and policy-makers still avoid talking to children openly about gender; violence and sex.
-They fear promoting sensitive materials to children because of the taboo present in society.
-Work, time and patience are required to overcome set-ideas promoted by parents within their communities.
-It is necessary to start real and honest dialogues with children in order to create guaranty real and long-lasting results.
+Reporting on SRGBV situations is difficult since social and cultural norms do not promote this practice.
+Teachers, school directors and policy-makers fear promoting sensitive materials to children.

 Gender inequality

-Gender inequalities refer to the devaluation and discrimination of women an girls in a society.
+Gender inequalities refer to the devaluation and discrimination of women and girls in a society.
 This results of giving more power to men and boys, while demeaning women and girls.
 A study in Ethiopia found that even though 93 percent of male students recognized violence against girls to be illegal, about 33 percent thought it is acceptable for male students to have what they want, and appeal to their charm or force to get.

 Capacity constraints

 Capacity constraints in education systems, are also responsible for slowing down the progress related to preventing SRGBV.
-One of the most important challenges is the training of teachers with the tools and sensitivity to teach curriculum against violence and promote gender equality.
+One of the challenges is the training of teachers with the tools and sensitivity to teach curriculum against violence and promote gender equality.
 In order for real change to happen, it is necessary to introduce these new tools slowly, analyzing who is the best to communicate these elements and what skills and knowledge are needed.
 What's more, having enough resources will be very important to implement change.